Counseling Sessions and Plant Medicine Sessions

 Working through difficult relationship dynamics often takes us to the edge of our capacity to feel.
 What I’ve found in helping people feel difficult things is that autonomy is crucial to the healing process.
 When someone is supported to be in full choice about what’s happening, they are more willing to explore their edges because they know they are in charge of their process.
 When I help clients through difficult issues, I don’t pressure them to do anything that doesn’t feel right for them.
-Instead, I offer a possibility and ask if it feels right, or I ask how it feels just to consider the possibility.
+Instead, I offer possibilities and let my clients choose what feels right.